i-love-flamingo/flamingo-commerce/cart/Readme.md

    * Carttotals (non taxable extra lines on cart level)
    * Shipping
    * The included Total Tax in Cart (SumTaxes)
-   * GrandTotal (is what the customer need to pay at the end inkl all fees)
+   * GrandTotal (is what the customer needs to pay at the end including all fees)

 B2B use cases:
 * The item price is without fees (net).
 The discount will be reduced and then the fees will be added to get the gross price.
-Do propably you want to show per row:
+You probably do want to show per row:
     *  SinglePriceNet
     *  RowPriceNet
     *  RowPriceNetWithDiscount

-* The cart then normaly shows:
+* The cart then normally shows:
    * SubTotalNet
    * Carttotals (non taxable extra lines on cart level)
    * Shipping
    * The included Total Tax in Cart (SumTaxes)
    * GrandTotal (is what the customer need to pay at the end inkl all fees)

-### Building a Cart with its Deliveries and Items
+### Building a Cart with its deliveries and items

-The domain concept is that the cart is returned and updated by the "Cartservice" - which is the main secondary port of the package that need to be implemented (see below).
+The domain concept is that the cart is returned and updated by the "Cartservice" - which is the main secondary port of the package that needs to be implemented (see below).
 The implementations should use the provided "Builder" objects to build up Items, Deliveries and Carts.
 The Builder items ensure that the invariants are met and help with calculations of missing values.

 e.g. to build an item: